-In a misleading “White Paper,” the anti-vaccine organization, Informed Consent Action Network (ICAN) argued that “eliminating vaccine exemptions and curtailing criticism is unethical and un-American” because, they argue, it invalidates vaccination informed consent.
+In a misleading “White Paper,” the anti-vaccine organization, Del Bigtree‘s Informed Consent Action Network (ICAN) argued that “eliminating vaccine exemptions and curtailing criticism is unethical and un-American” because, they argue, it invalidates vaccination informed consent.
 The initial statement is wrong, and the arguments brought to support it are wrong.
 This article corrects the record.

-ICAN’s vaccination informed consent statement
+ICAN anti-vaccine informed consent statement

 - School mandates reduce the risk of outbreaks in schools and improve the safety of children and the community.
 Stronger mandates lead to fewer outbreaks (pdf).
 Parents misled by anti-vaccine misinformation do not have a protected right to make school less safe for other people’s children.

-- Parents preserve the right to consent or refuse vaccines, but choices have consequences.
-An epilepsy patient refusing to take anti-seizure medication may be denied a driving license (which in many states would limit access to jobs, shopping and more).
+- Parents reserve the right to consent or refuse vaccines, but choices have consequences.
+An epilepsy patient refusing to take anti-seizure medication may be denied a driving license (which in many states would limit access to jobs, shopping, and more).
 The consequence of a parent’s choice not to protect their own children from diseases may be limits on their ability to send the child to school and risk others.

 - The First Amendment prevents the government from curtailing speech, and the government has not acted to curtail anti-vaccine speech even to the extent allowed under the First Amendment.